SynthicProgram/SynthicProgram/README.md

 - 🔭 Current Projects ...
 Mahjong Ultimate, Call of Chivalry, ZotMatch
 - 🌱 I’m currently learning ...
 Machine Learning/Computer Vision/Mobile Development
 - 🤔 I’m looking for help with ...
-Getting into the industry (internships and business ventures)
+Getting into the industry (internships and startup ventures)

 <!--
 **SynthicProgram/SynthicProgram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.